ReCoded-Org/curriculum-backend-readings/module3-crud-and-data-models/r3-model-view-controller/README.md

 module.exports = mongoose.model("Post", post);
 ```

+### Views

+In this folder, you can write HTML code for displaying a web page on the web browser.
+You can send the data from the controller to view for displaying data dynamically.
+In a back-end application, views are usually not implemented and rather we create a front-end app using maybe `React` to call our `api` end-points to manipulate and dispaly the data in the back-end.

 ### Controllers

 Controllers are the layer between the Model and the View. the views can use the controllers to `add`, `read`, `delete`, ...etc data.